hectorgrecco/colmeia-api/README.md

 # Number of days after which a refresh token expires
 JWT_REFRESH_EXPIRATION_DAYS=30

-# SMTP configuration options for the email service
+# SMTP configuration options for the email services
-# For testing, you can use a fake SMTP service like Ethereal: https://ethereal.email/create
+# For testing, you can use a fake SMTP services like Ethereal: https://ethereal.email/create
 SMTP_HOST=email-server
 SMTP_PORT=587
 SMTP_USERNAME=email-server-username